From adjunct to wort, an easy to understand craft beer glossary that will have you educating the bartender.

 Rauchbier-Yet another lesson in German,"rauch" means smoke and "bier" of course means beer.
 Rauchbier is a beer that hails from the Bamberg area of Germany.
 Brewed with grain that has been smoked, this brew can range from slightly smoky to "OMG this is smoky!" in flavor.

 Reinheitsgebot-The "German Beer Purity Law" as it's also know was a regulation that was brought about in 1516 (April 23, 1516) stating that the only ingredients that could be used to produce beer was water, barley and hops; this was before it was known that yeast was an ingredient as well.
-Many German breweries still claim to abide by the Reinheitsgebot, something that definitely gives them a right to brag a little.
+Many German breweries still claim to abide by the Reinheitsgebot, something that definitely gives them the right to brag a little.

-Roggenbier-Yet another lesson in German.
+Roggenbier-Another lesson in German.
 "Roggen" means rye in German and of course, bier is beer.
 Well, you guessed it, roggenbier is rye beer or beer that uses up to 60% of rye malt.
 It's brewed with the same yeast strain found in German Hefeweizen creating a similar taste.
 Disappering for almost 500 years, roggenbier made a comeback in 1988, with it's modern version having a ABV of about 5%.

 Saison-Which means "season" in German and French is an ale that was originally brewed in the autumn or winter and kept to be drank in the summer.
 Also known as Farmhouse Ales because they were originally brewed for farm hands during the harvest season.
 I sure hope they served it AFTER all the work was done...just saying.